-The SSIS ForEach Loop container will repeat the control flow task for N number of times, which is similar to the Foreach loop in any programming language.
+The SSIS ForEach Loop container will repeat the control flow task for N number of times, similar to the Foreach loop in any programming language.
 The SQL Server Integration Services provides eight types of enumerators.
-In this article, we will show you the steps involved in configuring the SSIS ForEach Loop File Enumerator.
+This article will show you the steps in configuring the SSIS ForEach Loop File Enumerator.

 We have a Folder inside the Documents drive, and Our task is to load data from text files to the SQL Server table.
 The below screenshot shows you the files inside that folder.

-The following screenshot will show you the data inside the Employee1.txt.
+The following screenshot will show you the data inside Employee1.txt.

-The below screenshot will show you the data inside the Employee2.txt.
+The below screenshot will show you the data inside Employee2.txt.

-The below text shows the data inside the Employee3.txt.
+The below text shows the data inside Employee3.txt.

 The following screenshot shows the data in the Employee4.txt.